ppy/osu-wiki/news/2020-05-08-mappers-report-april.md

 date: 2020-05-10 12:00:00 +0000
 ---

-3rd time the charm!
-Another month passed and that means it's time another issue of the Mappers' Report!
-Your trustworthy news post with topics all about mapping in osu!
+3rd time's the charm!
+Another month passed and that means it's time another issue of the Mappers' Report — your trustworthy news post with topics all about mapping in osu!
 I'm sure you're excited so let's start right away!

 ![](/wiki/shared/news/banners/the-mappers-report.jpg)

-This month's issue of the Mappers' Report contains following topics:
+This month's issue of the Mappers' Report contains the following topics:

 - **[Ranking Criteria Changes](#rc-changes)**
 - **[NAT Meetings](#nat-meetings)**